Ensembl Variant Effect Predictor Annotation sources

 GFF/GTF files

-VEP can use transcript annotations defined in GFF or GTF files.
+Ensembl VEP can use transcript annotations defined in GFF or GTF files.
 The files must be bgzipped and indexed with tabix and a FASTA file containing the genomic sequence is required in order to generate transcript models.
-This allows you to run VEP on data from any species and assembly.
+This allows you to annotate variants from any species and assembly with these data.

 Example of command line with GFF, using flag --gff :